DFKI-SignLanguage/MMS-Player/README.md

 We are looking forward for international research collaborations through several means:

-- International public research projects (e.g., HORIZON EU);
+- International public research funding (e.g., HORIZON EU);
+- National public research funding (e.g., DFG, BMFTR, ...);
 - Applied research with industrial partners;
 - Applied research with public institutional bodies;
 - Master theses.

-Native signers pursuing a master in computer science or digital art are particularly welcome to collaborate.
+**Native signers pursuing a master in computer science or digital art are particularly welcome to collaborate.**

 Non-profit organizations for Deaf communities are particularly welcome to try the software and give us feedback.